learnasyougo/csharp-design-strategies/Source/Patterns/MVVM/README.md

 - Data binding (e.g. data binding infrastructure WPF & Silverlight) - but maybe in the future also Angular(JS).
 No more code behind spaghetti code ;-).

 ### Components
 - MODEL: has **no** reference to the View or the ViewModel.
+It doesn't know of the existance of either the View or the ViewModel.
 - VIEW:
-  - May or may not have a reference to the ViewModel.
+  - May or may not have a reference (no hard coded reference - but there will be an instance in it's data context) to the ViewModel.
+It depends on how you implement.
+It largerly depends on whether you go ViewFirst or ViewModelFirst.
   - Does **not** have a reference to the Model.
 - VIEWMODEL:
   - Has a reference to the Model
-  - May or mat not have a reference to the View.
+  - May or may not have a reference (no hard coded reference - but there will be an instance in it's context) to the View.
+It largerly depends on whether you go ViewFirst or ViewModelFirst.

 ### Implementation